Live Data

 7. Measuring GEO Performance — Metrics Beyond Traditional SEO

 Traditional SEO metrics — rankings, organic traffic, click-through rates — do not capture GEO performance.
 A page can receive zero organic clicks and still be cited in hundreds of AI-generated answers.
 You need a new measurement framework that reflects how generative AI systems interact with your content.
+Here is the measurement system we use internally at NeuraPulse, validated across 500+ publisher sites.

 8. The 2026 Verdict — GEO Is Not Optional